Factbox: What will Japan's military build-up look like?

 By Sakura Murakami

-TOKYO (Reuters) - Japan is expected to unveil a new national security strategy on Friday along with details of its biggest military build-up since World War Two, in a marked shift away the pacifism that has dominated its political discourse for seven decades.
+TOKYO (Reuters) - Japan unveiled a new national security strategy on Friday along with details of its biggest military build-up since World War Two, in a marked shift away from the pacifism that has dominated its political discourse for seven decades.

-The changes, which come as tensions grow with neighbouring China, Russia and North Korea, are likely to include spending on longer-range missiles and cyber warfare capabilities.
+The changes, which come as tensions grow with neighbouring China, Russia and North Korea, include spending on longer-range missiles and cyber warfare capabilities.

-- The changes will be set out in three documents: the National Security Strategy (NSS), the National Defence Program Guidelines, and the Mid-Term Defence Program.
-They will also lay out how much it will cost over the next five years.
+- The changes are set out in three documents: the National Security Strategy (NSS), the National Defense Strategy, and the Mid-Term Defence Program.

-- The most closely watched language will concern Japan's new "counter strike" capability.
-Because Japan has a pacifist constitution, its military is armed with missiles that can fly a few hundred kilometres at most.
+- The documents detail Japan's determination to develop new "counter strike" capabilities.
+These capabilities will allow Tokyo to hit ships and strike targets 1,000 km (621.37 miles)away with land or sea-launched missiles.

-- If, as widely expected, it acquires land or sea-launched missiles that can hit ships or land targets 1,000km away, it would have a counterstrike capability that Tokyo believes will deter attacks.
+- Japan's military is currently armed with missiles that can fly a few hundred kilometres at most.
+Tokyo believes developing counter strike capabilities will deter potential attacks.

 - Japan has been discussing the plan for more than two years.

-- In its most recent budget request, the defence ministry said it would extend the range of its ground-launched Type 12 anti-ship missiles by 2026 and wanted to develop other missiles, including hypersonic weapons.
+- Tokyo will spend about $37 billion on boosting counterattack capabilities, such as by extending the range of its ground-launched Type 12 anti-ship missiles by 2027.
+It also plans to develop other missiles, including hypersonic weapons.

-- Japan may also buy ship-launched, U.S.-made Tomahawk missiles, sources with knowledge of the plan have said.
-Tokyo wants as many as 500 of the cruise missiles, which can fly 1,250km, the Yomiuri newspaper reported.
+- The documents also say Japan will buy ship-launched, U.S.-made Tomahawk missiles.
+The Yomiuri newspaper previously reported that Tokyo wants as many as 500 of the cruise missiles, which can fly 1,250km.

-- The defence ministry will spend more than $300 billion on its military over five years, Japanese officials have said, doubling its defence budget to about 2% of GDP.
+- The defence ministry will spend more than 43 trillion yen ($315.76 billion) on its military over five years, doubling its defence budget to about 2% of GDP.

-- About $22 billion of that will go toward cyber warfare operations and $14 billion toward space capabilities, according to the Yomiuri, which said it had seen a draft of the plan.
+- Some $7 billion of that will go toward cyber warfare operations and another $7 billion toward space capabilities.
+Some $6 billion will go to developing next-generation fighter jets with Britain and Italy.

 - To better coordinate its air, sea and land forces, Japan will establish its first joint command centre.
 Prime Minister Kishida's ruling party is also discussing joint U.S.-Japan commands, according to sources.

-- The government also plans to build about 70 munitions depots within five years and 130 by 2035, the Yomiuri added.
-Military planners worry that Japan has too little ammunition for a lengthy conflict, a problem that has been highlighted by Russia's war in Ukraine, which Russia calls a "special operation".
+- The documents said Japan will increase munitions supplies and depots, without specifying details.
+The Yomiuri previously reported of plans to build about 70 munitions depots within five years and 130 by 2035.
+Military planners worry that Japan has too little ammunition for a lengthy conflict, a problem that has been highlighted by Russia's war in Ukraine.
 They also say stocks of spare parts are low.

 - About 70% of the military's munitions are stored on Hokkaido island in Japan's north, a legacy of Cold War planning, when Japan's military adversary was the Soviet Union, according to a report by Nikkei.

-- Japan now sees its main threat coming from China along its southwestern island chain, running along the East China Sea toward Taiwan.
+- Japan now sees its main threat coming from China along its southwestern island chain, running along the East China Sea, and Tokyo plans to prepare supply bases in the southwest of Japan in anticipation of conflict near Taiwan.